-- Environmentally Sound Management Practices – WMRA operates all of its own e-waste processing facilities in accordance with e-Stewards®, and requires at the very least that its electronic waste processors adhere to the Requirements of Environmental Stewardship WMRA confirms compliance through a rigorous auditing / inspection process.
+- Environmentally Sound Management Practices – WMRA manages e-waste processing in accordance with R2 certification standard and requires at the very least that its electronic waste processors adhere to the Requirements of Environmental Stewardship WMRA confirms compliance through a rigorous auditing / inspection process.

 How can I safeguard my private data before recycling?

-Numerous programs also exist to help erase your data before recycling, including:
+Numerous programs exist to help erase your data before recycling, including: